jstump/ar-indexer/README.md

       :sort_method => nil,
       # Allows for a lambda by which to access a sortable value.
+      # Pass a proc that takes the AR object to access a sortable value
-      # If nil, will just access the field value
+      # Pass the symbol of the field name you want to access to just pull the field value

       :sort_direction => :desc,
       # Sort order, default is DESC so that the most relevant results will be returned first